Previous post:

-What Your Non ADD Spouse Wants You To Understand
+What Your Non-ADHD Spouse Wants You To Understand

-Melissa Orlov has a great post that’s a must read to help the ADD male understand what some non ADD wives want from them.
+Melissa Orlov has a great post that’s a must read to help the ADHD adults understand what their non-ADHD spouses want from them.
 Great title too, The Care and Feeding of a Non-ADD Spouse.

 Perhaps you’ve seen the movie “What Women Want”?
 This is what I think you would hear if you were Mel Gibson and could hear your wife’s thoughts.